ProticM/vue-gridmultiselect/docs/guide/examples.md

 ## Custom Heading

-By default, heading is set to `Grid Multiselect`, and this can be configured by setting the `title` property
+By default, heading is set to `Grid Multiselect`, and this can be configured by setting the `title` property.

 - __title__ (`String`) - Sets the component heading title